rzxx/webgarden/README_en.md

 - Placing and removing plants and decor.
 - Caring for plants *(watering)*.
 - Observing the change of day and night *(linked to device time!)*.
-- Adding widgets to the screen *(currently only time and date, in development)*.
+- Adding widgets to the screen *(currently only time, date and weather, in development)*.

 ## How to use it?